 For full-on therapeutic treatments, patients must be prepared to make a commitment of weeks or months.
 It’s a gruelling regimen featuring frequent enemas and a bare minimum diet of simple vegetable-derived calories.

 Much more commonly, tourists treat themselves at Ayurvedic massage centres attached to major hotels and in popular tourist centres.
 Full treatments take up to three hours and include the following relaxing regimens:

 While there are numerous spas with good international reputations, the standards at some Ayurvedic centres are low.
-The massage oils may be simple coconut oil and the practitioners may be unqualified, except in some instances where they may even be sex workers.
+The massage oils may be simple coconut oil and the practitioners may be unqualified, and in some instances may even be sex workers.
 As poisoning cases have resulted from herbal treatments being misadministered, it pays to enquire precisely what the medicine contains and then consult with a conventional physician.

 For massage, enquire whether there are both male and female therapists available; we’ve received complaints from female readers about sexual advances from some male Ayurvedic practitioners.
-In general it’s not acceptable Ayurvedic practice for males to massage females and vice versa.
+In general, it’s not acceptable Ayurvedic practice for males to massage females and vice versa.

 Self-treatment may be appropriate if your problem is minor (eg traveller's diarrhoea).
 If you think you may have a serious disease, especially malaria, do not waste time: travel to the nearest quality facility to receive attention.
 It is always better to be assessed by a doctor than to rely on self-treatment.

 Before buying medication over the counter, always check the use-by date and ensure the packet is sealed.
 Colombo and larger towns all have good pharmacies; most medications can be purchased without a prescription.